naguleshB/GitPractice/README.md

 #Demo
- Description- just learning how git works.
+ Description- just learning how git and github works.